PoolX-DutchX/poolx-www/README.md

 #### OSX and Linux

-1. From the desired directory you wish to copy the "poolbase-www" folder with source files to.
+1. From the desired directory you wish to copy the "poolx-www" folder with source files to.
    ```
    git clone {paste your repo link here}
    ```